My ‘new’ motto for 2020 has been ‘radical self care‘.

 But what does that mean?
 Radical self-care?
 Especially when some of us have days where the idea of ‘doing’ one more thing might just put us over the edge?

 I hear people saying things like, “On top of everything else, you want me to meditate?
 Or exercise?!?!?!?!
 I can’t.
 I. Just.
 Can’t.”

 I totally get it.
 With life turned upside-down and inside-out, adding something to the to-do list seems daunting.
 Even if it will help.
 Just when we think we are getting a handle on things, something changes, or external events trigger our fear and anxiety.
 Some days, it is simply just too much.

 Events and experiences are repeatedly occurring on both a personal or collective/global level that rock us to our core, overwhelming our sense of safety and security in the world.
-These events cause emotional and psychological trauma or trigger a reaction based on past traumatic experiences.
+These events cause emotional and psychological trauma and/or trigger a reaction based on past traumatic experiences.